thestormforge/examples/jvm/README.md

 # JVM Example

+## Running The Experiment
+From the `examples/jvm` directory run:

+`kubectl apply -k .`

 ## Introduction
 The Java Virtual Machine(JVM) is a widely used portable execution environment for running java-based applications.
 In this example, we demonstrate how to tune the JVM using the benchmarking suite [Renaissance](https://github.com/renaissance-benchmarks/renaissance/).
 Renaissance provides a variety of benchmarks that can be used to load test many aspects of the JVM such as just-in-time compilers, interpreters, and garbage collectors.
 This example shows how to i) patch individual trials and ii) tune JVM parameters alongside the Kubernetes resources.

 ## Prerequisites

 You must have a Kubernetes cluster.
-We recommend using a cluster with 2 nodes, 8vCPUs (4 on each node) and 16GB of memory (8 on each node).
+We recommend using a cluster with at least 1 node with 4vCPUs and 8GB of memory.

-A local install of [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) (v3.1.0+) is required to manage the objects in you cluster.

 Additionally, you will need a local configured copy of `kubectl` and to initialize StormForge Optimize v1.6.0 or later in your cluster.
 You can download a binary for your platform from the [installation guide](https://docs.stormforge.io/getting-started/install/) and run `redskyctl init` (while connected to your cluster).